kittyarcade/SoloProject/readme.md

 #Furever

 ###What is Furever?
-Furever is a full-stack web application that allows users to find adoptable pets in their area.
+Furever is a full-stack web application that allows users to find adoptable pets (cats & dogs) in their area.

 ###Technologies Used:
 * MEAN Stack (MongoDB, Express, Angular, Node)